Debesocial/RFC/README.md

-# RFC-Script
+# RFC script
-Simulasi integrasi SAP dengan WEB Application.
+SAP integration using WEB Application.
-API di generate dengan menggunakan NODE-RED & bahasa pemrograman yang digunakan adalah .PHP
+The API is generated using NODE-RED & the programming language used is PHP.

 # attendance.php
-Script ini adalah simulasi untuk melakukan upload absen secara berkala.
-Dengan menjalankan script ini, data dari database (MySQL) akan secara otomatis diupload ke dalam sistem SAP.
+This script is a simulation to upload attendance periodically.
+By running this script, the data from the database (MySQL) will be automatically uploaded into the SAP system.

-# postdata.php
+#postdata.php
-Script ini merupakan sebuah form untuk melakukan post data ke dalam sistem SAP.
+This script is a form to post data into the SAP system.